Did Ernest Hemingway ever advise, write drunk, edit sober? Probably not, but it has become one of the most popular fixed expressions for new writers.

 The confusing origin of write drunk, edit sober

 According to Hemingway’s granddaughter, Mariel, it is not a quote from her grandfather.

 “That’s not how he wrote,” the 51-year-old Manhattan actress says of The Old Man and the Sea author.
 “He never wrote drunk, he never wrote beyond early, early morning.”

-If it wasn’t Hemmingway who wrote drunk, the quote might have originated from a 1964 novel, Reuben, Reuben by the humorist Peter De Vries.
+If it wasn’t Hemmingway, the quote might have originated from a 1964 novel, Reuben, Reuben, by the humorist Peter De Vries.

 The following quote is from the beginning of chapter twenty-one.

 “Sometimes I write drunk and revise sober,” he had said, “and sometimes I write sober and revise drunk.
 But you have to have both elements in creation — the Apollonian and the Dionysian, or spontaneity and restraint, emotion and discipline.”